larson-group/clubb_release/Readme.txt

 The scalars in the code provide a generalized way of simulating a passive scalar in the atmosphere (e.g. carbon dioxide)

-By default CLUBB should be setup to run without any passive scalars.
+By default CLUBB is configured to run without any passive scalars.
 To use this option, you must modify the input/case_setups/<CASE>_model.in so that sclr_dim is equal to the number of passive scalars and also set ii<SCALAR NAME> to point the index in the array containing the passive scalar.